ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 export function mergeDefaultJsonConverterOptions(partial?: Partial<IJsonConverterOptions>): IJsonConverterOptions;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 class MultiValueJsonEditorRule extends JsonEditorRuleBase {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(options?: IJsonEditorOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(options?: IJsonEditorOptions);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static create(options?: IJsonEditorOptions): Result<MultiValueJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IJsonEditorOptions): Result<MultiValueJsonEditorRule>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _deriveContext(state: JsonEditorState, ...values: VariableValue[]): Result<IJsonContext | undefined>;
+    protected _deriveContext(state: JsonEditorState, ...values: VariableValue[]): Result<IJsonContext | undefined>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _options?: IJsonEditorOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
+    protected _options?: IJsonEditorOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _tryParse(token: string, state: JsonEditorState): DetailedResult<IMultiValuePropertyParts, JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _tryParse(token: string, state: JsonEditorState): DetailedResult<IMultiValuePropertyParts, JsonEditFailureReason>;
 }

 // @public
 export class PrefixedJsonMap extends SimpleJsonMap {
-    // Warning: (ae-forgotten-export) The symbol "MapOrRecord" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "MapOrRecord" needs to be exported by the entry point index.d.ts protected constructor(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions);
-    // Warning: (ae-forgotten-export) The symbol "ISimpleJsonMapOptions" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected constructor(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static createPrefixed(prefix: string, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
+    static createPrefixed(prefix: string, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
-    // Warning: (ae-forgotten-export) The symbol "IKeyPrefixOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "IKeyPrefixOptions" needs to be exported by the entry point index.d.ts static createPrefixed(prefixOptions: IKeyPrefixOptions, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static createPrefixed(prefixOptions: IKeyPrefixOptions, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "PrefixKeyPolicy"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IKeyPrefixOptions"